 Storage

-Best when served immediately but any left overs can be stored in an airtight container in the fridge for 3 days and in the freezer for 3 months.
+It is best when served immediately, but any leftovers can be stored in an airtight container in the fridge for 3 days or in the freezer for 3 months.

 Thaw overnight in the refrigerator and microwave till well heated.